 Medtronic’s plant in Mervue, Galway, Ireland produces a range of ventilators from portable models like the PB560 to the PB980, a critical care model.
-The plant assembles and tests over 1,500 components sourced from 100 companies in 14 countries.
-In pre-pandemic circumstances, around 200 high-end ventilators were produced weekly and satisfying the huge demand was impossible.
-This necessitated the mobilisation of organisational resources to manage the production and allocation of available ventilators.
-The team was tasked with increasing ventilator production five-fold in an initiative known as the “Drive for 5”, posing challenges and requiring reorganisation, additional workforce, new and repurposed space, replication of assembly and testing facilities, process innovation and changes, subcontracting of process steps, and engagement with suppliers ensuring their capacities also ramped up appropriately.
-Allocation of available ventilators necessitated engagement between leadership and pan-national organisations, governments, and public health authorities, in a world where public health measures including travel restrictions and export restrictions made such initiatives challenging.
+The plant assembles and tests over 1500 components sourced from 100 companies in 14 countries.
+In pre-pandemic circumstances, around 200 high-end ventilators were produced weekly, and satisfying the huge demand was impossible.
+This necessitated the mobilization of organizational resources to manage the production and allocation of available ventilators.
+The team was tasked with increasing ventilator production 5-fold in an initiative known as the “Drive for 5,” posing challenges and requiring reorganization, additional workforce, and new and repurposed spaces, as well as replication of assembly/ testing facilities, process innovation/ changes, and subcontracting of process steps.
+It also required greater engagement with suppliers ensuring their capacities also ramped up appropriately.
+Allocation of available ventilators necessitated engagement between leadership and pan-national organizations, governments and public health authorities, in a world where public health measures including travel restrictions, and export restrictions made such initiatives challenging.
 Shrinking air-freight capacity was a knock-on effect with most available transport capacity filled with personal protective equipment (PPE) and little availability to transport ventilators.
-In spite of this, production ramp-up from March 2020 to July 2020 saw output of the PB980 critical care ventilator rise from 200 to 1000 units per week with many lessons in crisis management learned.
+In spite of this, production ramp-up from March 2020 to July 2020 saw the output of the PB980 critical care ventilator rise from 200 to 1000 units per week with many lessons in crisis management learned.

-2.3 Supply Chain Risk
+[H2]Supply Chain Risk

-The pandemic disrupted worldwide supply chains causing shortages in critical medical equipment, electronics, and raw materials.
-Medtronic’s CEO, Geoff Martha, spoke of supply chain difficulties including for ventilators9 and components.
-He referred to a ‘catastrophic explosion’ in the supply of trade packaging, semiconductors, and resins10.
-This and prior events have led to a realisation that such disruptions are no longer rare events but happen regularly and need to be planned for.
+The pandemic disrupted worldwide supply chains causing shortages in the availability of critical medical equipment, electronics, and raw materials.
+Medtronic’s CEO, Geoff Martha, spoke of supply chain difficulties for ventilators,9 and components.
+He referred to a ‘catastrophic explosion’ in the supply of trade packaging, semiconductors, and resins.10 This and prior events have led to a realization that such disruptions are no longer rare events but happen regularly, and need to be planned for.

-These risks to supply chains occur in several broad areas including supply & demand, processes, and controls.
-This research categorises risks into strategic, tactical, and operational and are viewed through lenses including PESTLE analysis11 and supply chain risk assessment12 as in Figure 1.
+These risks to supply chains occur in several broad areas including supply and demand, processes, and controls.
+This research categorizes risks into strategic, tactical, and operational categories, and are viewed through lenses including PESTLE analysis,11 and supply chain risk assessment,12 as shown in Figure 1.
 This research focusses on strategic and tactical knowledge levels.

-2.4 Supply Chain Disruption Management and Resilience
+[H2]Supply Chain Disruption Management and Resilience

 Supply chain resilience is key to mitigating these risks.
-While many definitions of supply chain resilience exist12-15, the definition used here is, The capacity of an enterprise to survive, adapt and grow in the face of turbulent change16.
-Achieving supply chain resilience requires a deep knowledge of the risks facing it.
-This research contributes knowledge to this effort by assembling the pandemic ramp-up experiences of key Medtronic personnel and suppliers creating deeper understanding and supporting decisions in areas such as sourcing components, collaboration and supplier development, location strategy, and efficiency versus redundancy issues.
+While many definitions of supply chain resilience exist,12-15 the definition used here is, “the capacity of an enterprise to survive, adapt and grow in the face of turbulent change.16 Achieving supply chain resilience requires a deep knowledge of the risks facing it.
+This research contributes knowledge to this effort by assembling the pandemic ramp-up experiences of key Medtronic personnel and suppliers, creating deeper understanding, and supporting decisions in areas such as sourcing components, collaboration, and supplier development, as well as location strategy, and efficiency versus redundancy issues.